ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 #### Device Identity Triple {#sec-comid-triple-identity}

-A Device Identity triple (`identity-triples` in {{sec-comid-triples}}) relates one or more cryptographic keys to a device identity.
+Device Identity triples (see `identity-triples` in {{sec-comid-triples}}) endorse that the keys were securely provisioned to the named Target Environment.
-The identity keys are bound to or are associated with a Target Environment (as identified by `environment` and `mkey`—see below) within the device.
+A single Target Environment (as identified by `environment` and `mkey`) may contain one or more cryptographic keys.
-The identity keys may be asserted via Evidence, Reference Values, or Endorsements.
+The existence of these keys is asserted in Evidence, Reference Values, or Endorsements.

-The device identity keys may have been used to authenticate the Attester device or may be held in reserve for use at a later time.
+The device identity keys may have been used to authenticate the Attester device or may be held in reserve for later use.

 Device Identity triples instruct a Verifier to perform key validation checks, such as revocation, certificate path construction & verification, or proof of possession.
 The Verifier SHOULD verify keys contained in Device Identity triples.

-A Device Identity triple endorses that the keys were securely provisioned to the named Target Environment.
 Additional details about how a key was provisioned or is protected may be asserted using Endorsements such as `endorsed-triples`.

 Depending on key formatting, as defined by `$crypto-key-type-choice`, the Verifier may take different steps to locate and verify the key.